Author: riyasrivastava024@gmail.com

 Read More

 Workplace therapy and mental support is evolving fast.
 Gone are the days when a simple Employee Assistance Program or a few yoga sessions were enough.
 Today’s workers expect – and deserve – real support.
 A 2025 survey by Unmind, with 5,000 employees, HR leaders, and executives, found that 84% believe companies should offer workplace therapy or coaching.
-In this guide, we will break it all down—what workplace therapy is, why it matters, how it works, and how your company can make it happen.
+In this guide, we will break it all down—what this special therapy is, why it matters, how it works, and how your company can make it happen.
 What is Workplace Therapy?
-Workplace therapy is a way for employees to get private, one-on-one support for…
+Workplace therapy is a way for employees to get private, one-on-one support…

 Read More